 and the color of the product is affected by the freezing process.

-As can be seen in the water phase diagram, all three phases are in equilibrium at the so-called “triple point”.
+As can be seen in the water phase diagram (Swedish text above), all three phases are in equilibrium at the so-called “triple point”.
 When an aqueous solution is cooled, crystallization of water begins in most cases below the freezing point (0 ° C).
 At the same time, one should know that all substances have a triple point or eutectic punk and that the values for this triple point differ considerably.
 This can be seen most clearly if you use “plain water” and add a little salt.

 The most common freezing method used in laboratories is a common freezer